nandini-gangrade/Hexaware-Training/DAY13/Git-Github.md

 7. **Beanstalk:** Beanstalk is a version control hosting service that supports Git and Subversion.
 It provides features for code review, deployment, and project management, catering to both small teams and enterprise-level organizations.

 These alternatives vary in terms of features, pricing, and target audience, so it's essential to evaluate them based on your specific requirements and preferences.

+# Git Working

+Git works by tracking changes to files within a project, managing these changes over time, and facilitating collaboration among multiple developers.
+Here's a simplified overview of how Git works:

+1. **Initialize Repository:**
+   - To start using Git, you initialize a new Git repository in your project directory.
+This creates a hidden `.git` directory that stores all the metadata and version history for your project.

+2. **Add Files:**
+   - You begin by adding files to the repository using the `git add` command.
+This stages the files for inclusion in the next commit.

+3. **Commit Changes:**
+   - After staging your changes, you commit them to the repository using the `git commit` command.
+Each commit represents a snapshot of your project at a specific point in time, along with a commit message describing the changes made.

+4. **Track Changes:**
+   - As you continue working on your project, Git tracks changes to files in your repository.
+You can use commands like `git status` to see which files have been modified, added, or deleted since the last commit.

+5. **Branching and Merging:**
+   - Git allows you to create branches to work on new features or fixes independently of the main codebase.
+You can create branches using the `git branch` command and switch between them using `git checkout`.
+Once you're done with a branch, you can merge it back into the main codebase using `git merge`.

+6. **Remote Repositories:**
+   - Git enables collaboration by allowing you to work with remote repositories hosted on servers like GitHub, GitLab, or Bitbucket.
+You can push your local changes to a remote repository using `git push` and pull changes from a remote repository using `git pull`.

+7. **Conflict Resolution:**
+   - In collaborative environments, conflicts may arise when multiple developers make conflicting changes to the same file.
+Git provides tools to resolve these conflicts, allowing developers to manually merge conflicting changes or choose one version over the other.

+8. **Version History:**
+   - Git maintains a complete version history of your project, including all commits and changes made over time.
+You can use commands like `git log` to view the commit history and `git diff` to compare different versions of files.

+9. **Data Integrity:**
+   - Git ensures data integrity by using cryptographic hashes to uniquely identify each commit and file within the repository.
+This guards against corruption or tampering of repository contents.

+Overall, Git provides a robust and flexible platform for managing version control, enabling developers to track changes, collaborate effectively, and maintain the integrity of their projects over time.